These mini succulent pots are easy to make and make a nifty handmade gift for any green thumb gardener on your list.

 Test your sizing by adding the pot and fitting the hanger around the bottom.
 If the planter sits too low, you can move your knot.
 Alternately if you want something a bit longer, go ahead and make your lengths of twine longer at the start and add more knots sequences at the top of the mini macrame hanger.

 Step 8 – Optional

 I added small pieces of cotton-lace ribbon around my mini succulent pots because it gave a bit more oomph.
 I thought they looked super cute with the rim trimmed.
 Completely optional step.
-Depending on how you want your mini hanging planters to look, you can skip this step.
+You can skip this step depending on how you want your mini hanging planters to look.

 Painting, clay, mod podge, or cement.
 Get creative with your mini succulent pots!

 You can do SO many different things with these mini succulent pots to change up the look.